 Fields that can be associated with specific products:

 - Release groups

-- Custom fields (including text, number, dropdown, project member)
+- Custom fields (including text, number, dropdown, workspace member)

 - Prioritization scores

 - Tasks (including those for Jira, Trello, Pivotal Tracker, and Github integrations)